rq/rq/docs/docs/jobs.md

     print('Job %s: %s' % (job.id, job.func_name))
 ```

-## Accessing The "current" Job
+## Accessing The "current" Job from within the job function

-Since job functions are regular Python functions, you have to ask RQ for the
+Since job functions are regular Python functions, you must retrieve the
+job in order to inspect or update the job's attributes.
+To do this from within
-current job ID, if any.
-To do this, you can use:
+the function, you can use:

 ```python
 from rq import get_current_job